legendreddragon/legendreddragon.github.io/lord/masters/sparhawk.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Sparhawk is Huge Axe (30K) / Huge Axe (30K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Sparhawk is Huge Axe (30K) / Iron Armour (30K).